youcan-shop/coding-challenges/Front-end Developer -  UI Integration/README.md

 ## Context

 The [mockup design file](mockup.png) is a representation of a listing.
 The challenge is to build this page using HTML, CSS and some Javascript.
 You should use webpack to build your assets, so take time to structure everything and setup the build process.
-You have a choice to code it from scratch or use [TailwindCSS](https://tailwindcss.com/).
+You must use [TailwindCSS](https://tailwindcss.com/) for this coding challenge.

 ## Evaluation criteria 🚨